-NWT Arts Council's deadline for funding proposals is February 28th of every year.
+NWT Arts Council's deadlines for funding proposals are October 31st (new!) and February 28th of every year.

 It was helpful for me to have 3 months to focus primarily on songwriting... and it also felt good to help songwriters hone their craft, which in turn helped me with the songs I was working on during the residency.
 I would not have been able to complete these goals without assistance from the Northern Arts Mentorship Program.

 I would like to thank the NWT Art Council for their contribution towards this project.
 I have been exploring photography for my adolescent years and now I am able to share my photographs with my hometown.
 This opportunity gives me a boost in my confidence in displaying my photography.

 I had no idea about the dynamic process involved in staging a play.
 From words on a page to life ‘on its feet’ involved a team of more than a dozen people using skills ranging from organizational, creative, and social to workshop the piece and then hammer out the details… This having been my first experience as writer/producer, the learning curve was tremendous.
 It will always stand out as a highlight in my life.

 Diana Mathisen, Yellowknife

 We sincerely appreciate the support of the Arts Council.
 You have given us the opportunity to provide top quality workshops with professional instructors from the NWT and across Canada.
 Without your support, the fiddling community would be nowhere near the size it has become.
 The high involvement of youth in all of our activities is encouraging and we hope that fiddling will continue to grow in Yellowknife and throughout the Territories.